Yun-K/comp309_a3/report_a3.md

 ##### (25 marks) Discuss the design of one or more of your intermediary systems.
 Justify the changes you made to the previous design based on its performance on the leaderboard, and from any other additional investigation you performed.

+`Since I do some minor changes, the output of my submitted ipynb is not the Kaggle Version 4, but the source code are about the same.
+If you really need to do the authentication, I can share the github link to prove it. `

 ```python
 cv = KFold(n_splits=5, shuffle=True, random_state=250)
 model_dict = get_models()